realshouzy/YTDownloader/README.md

 ### Requirements

-Make sure you have Python 3.11 or higher install.
+Make sure you have Python 3.11 or higher installed.

 The used libraries are: